LunaticPrakash/Widgets-in-Android/README.md

 ## Purpose :-

-To undesrtand the code of each widget or just simply Ctrl+c and Ctrl+v to use it in your project.
+To understand the code of each widget or just simply Ctrl+c and Ctrl+v to use it in your project.

 ## Widgets available :-